putkoff/chatGPT-Discord-Boit/README.md

 # Discord Bot with Abstract AI Integration

 This repository contains a Discord bot that integrates with the `abstract_ai` module, providing advanced AI-driven interactions within Discord.
-The bot uses GPT-3 functionalities managed by the `abstract_ai` framework to deliver intelligent and dynamic responses.
+The bot uses gpt-ALL functionalities managed by the `abstract_ai` framework to deliver intelligent and dynamic responses.

 ## Features

-- **GPT-3 Integration**: Utilizes the GPT-3 model through the `abstract_ai` module for generating responses.
+- **gpt-ALL Integration**: Utilizes the gpt-ALL model through the `abstract_ai` module for generating responses.
 - **Complex Query Handling**: Manages queries, responses, and interactions using various managers such as `GptManager`, `ApiManager`, and `ResponseManager`.
-- **Custom Commands**: Supports custom Discord commands to interact with the GPT-3 model and other features.
+- **Custom Commands**: Supports custom Discord commands to interact with the gpt-ALL model and other features.
 - **Dynamic Personalities**: Adjusts the bot's personality based on channel settings and specific keywords.
 - **Context-Aware Responses**: Generates contextually relevant responses based on personality and message content.